styled-components/styled-components-website/sections/api/typescript.md

 ### Using `attrs` method

-The `attrs` method accepts an Interpolation object, which can be either a string that will be merged into the rest of the component's props, or a function that receives the styled component's `props` as the first and only argument.
+This is a chainable method that attaches some props to a styled component.
+It accepts an object with partial props that will be merged into the rest of the component's props.
+Alternatively, a function can be passed that takes interior props and returns an object to merge.

 For the string case, make sure to type it "twice", like this: